eric-brechemier/nada/README.md

 To avoid cluttering the global namespace in the browser, you can wrap these functions in a closure of your choice.

-Look at unit tests for an example of use ; you can find the documentation of each function in its source code.
+Look at unit tests for an example of use; you can find the documentation of each function in its source code.

 LANGUAGE